+Note: This function is new and may not exists in older versions.

 JsonSet_Grp_Size(val)

 This function is used to set the JsonGrpSize value.
 This value is used by the following aggregate functions as a ceiling value of the number of items in each group.
 It returns the JsonGrpSize value that can be its default value when passed 0 as argument.